2021 Challenge by La Vuelta

 The 2021 Ceratizit Challenge by La Vuelta was a women's road cycling stage race that was held in the region of Galicia in northwestern Spain from 2 to 5 September 2021.
-It was the seventh edition of the Ceratizit Challenge by La Vuelta and was the fifteenth event on the 2021 UCI Women's World Tour calendar.
+It was the seventh edition of the Challenge by La Vuelta and was the fifteenth event on the 2021 UCI Women's World Tour calendar.
+As with previous editions, the final day of the race coincided with the final day of the Vuelta a España.